- Academic Overload Request Form

 Academic Standing Certification - Students should contact the Registrar's Office with requests to certify enrollment and student status.
 Students who need a letter (for employers or graduate/professional programs) noting specifically that they are in good academic standing should fill out this form and submit it to the SCS Office for Academic Affairs & Compliance at least two weeks prior to the date needed by the requester.

-Advanced Professional Certificate Tracking Form & Guidelines – Each Advanced Professional Certificate (APC) is designed as a planned, cohesive group of courses between the student and the program Associate Dean.
+Advanced Professional Certificate Tracking Form & Guidelines – Each APC is designed as a planned, cohesive group of courses between the student and the program Associate Dean.
 While some programs have prescribed courses, others allow for more individualized proposals.
 Important: Students must be admitted formally to an APC program and secure the advance permission of the appropriate program Associate Dean(s) for all certificate coursework during their first semester of study.
 This form must include stated learning goals for each course.
-A copy of this completed form must be filed with the School of Continuing Studies' Office for Academic Affairs & Compliance before the end of the student's first semester.
-Advanced Professional Certificates will not be awarded retroactively, and to satisfy the awarding requirement, all students must meet the minimum GPA requirement of 3.000 at the completion of their studies.
-Please review the MPS/APC Student Handbook for additional guidelines.
+A copy of this completed form must be filed with the Office for Academic Affairs & Compliance before the end of the student's first semester.
+Certificates will not be awarded retroactively, and to satisfy the awarding requirement, all students must meet the minimum GPA requirement of 3.000 at the completion of their studies.
+Please review the student handbook for additional guidelines.

 Advanced Professional Certificate Completion Application - During the first two weeks of their final semester, APC students should complete their official APC Completion Application.
-Students should return their completed application and their APC Certificate Guidelines/Tracking form (which was submitted to and signed by the student's program at the start of their studies) to Attention: Joseph Davies, Office of Academic Affairs & Compliance, via fax to 202-687-8954; or hand-deliver or mail to 3307 M Street, Suite 202; Washington, DC 20057.
+Students should return their completed application and their APC Certificate Guidelines/Tracking Form (which was submitted to and signed by the student's program at the start of their studies) to Joseph Davies at Office of Academic Affairs & Compliance, via fax to (202) 784-7235; or mail to 640 Massachusetts Avenue, NW; Washington, DC 20001.

 Change of Grade – Once course grades have been posted, professors must submit grade changes via this paper form to the Office for Academic Affairs & Compliance for review.
 Grades can be changed only because of a grading or administrative error (such as miscalculation or recording mistake) or when final assignments have been submitted for recorded incompletes.
 Students cannot submit additional or revised work after a final grade has been recorded for the express purpose of improving that grade.
 The paper form is available in the University Registrar office and the SCS Academic Affairs & Compliance Office.

-Graduation Application (Graduate MALS and MPS Students Only) – During the first two weeks of their final semester, graduate students in the Master of Arts in Liberal Studies (MALS) and Master of Professional Studies (MPS) programs should complete their official graduation application online through the MyAccess system at https://myaccess.georgetown.edu.
+Graduation Application (MALS and MPS) – During the first two weeks of their final semester, graduate students in the Master of Arts in Liberal Studies (MALS) and Master of Professional Studies (MPS) programs should complete their official graduation application online through the MyAccess system at https://myaccess.georgetown.edu.
 Detailed instructions for this online process can be found on the Graduation page.

-Graduation Application (Undergraduate and Doctorate Students Only) – Bachelor of Arts in Liberal Studies and Doctor of Liberal Studies students should consult with the degree program office about their application procedures and forms.
+Graduation Application (BA Liberal Studies and DLS) – Bachelor of Arts in Liberal Studies and Doctor of Liberal Studies students should consult with the degree program office about their application procedures and forms.

-Leave of Absence (All SCS Students) - Students should complete this form to (a) request a Leave of Absence or (b) request to return from a Leave of Absence.
+Leave of Absence - Students should complete this form to (a) request a Leave of Absence and (b) request to return from a Leave of Absence.
 All students in degree programs are required to request a formal Leave of Absence (LOA) for any fall/spring semester during which they will not be able to attend.
-Students do not have to request a LOA for the summer term.
+Only EDM students must request a LOA for the summer term.
 However, students on a LOA must request a return prior to any semester in which they hope to resume classes (including summer).
 Students who do not enroll in fall or spring and who do not receive a formal LOA will be withdrawn for failure to register and be subject to re-enrollment and re-admission policies.
 Students who request a LOA during a semester during which they will be concurrently withdrawn from classes will be subject to the registration, payment, and refund deadlines and policies for that semester.
 All enrollment periods and cessations (including Leaves of Absence and Withdrawn for Failure to Register) are recorded on the transcript.

 Privacy Waiver Form – Students are protected by the Family Educational Rights and Privacy Act, a federal law that limits the information about a student shared with parties (including family members and spouses) other than that student.
 To waive this right, the student should complete this form and submit it to the appropriate office within the School of Continuing Studies.

 Re-Enrollment Request Form & Essay (after prior attendance) - This form should only be completed by students who have withdrawn from their programs or who have been withdrawn for failure to register in a prior semester.
-Students are withdrawn for failure to register if they (a) do not register in a fall/spring semester without applying for an official Leave of Absence or (b) do not resume their studies immediately after a Leave of Absence (or do not extend their Leave of Absence).
+Students are withdrawn for failure to register if they (a) do not register in a fall/spring semester without applying for an official LOA or (b) do not resume their studies immediately after a LOA (or do not extend their LOA).
 All withdrawn students must request a re-enrollment evaluation.
 These requests will be evaluated on a first-come, first-serve and space-available basis.
 Due to limited seating availability, even students in good academic standing may not be permitted re-enrollment in their requested semester of return.
-Students should complete and submit the Re-Enrollment form & one page essay to the Office of Academic Affairs & Compliance at least four weeks prior to the first day of classes in the semester for which the student is requesting a return.
+Students should complete and submit the Re-Enrollment form & one page essay to the Office of Academic Affairs & Compliance at least two weeks prior to the first day of classes in the semester for which the student is requesting a return.

 Withdrawn students will be subject to additional layers of review by Academic Affairs & Compliance and/or their program's standards committees under the following conditions: (1) They have not been enrolled in their program for two calendar years (six consecutive semesters); (2) they were on academic probation (cumulative GPA under 2.00 for undergraduate students, under 3.00 for graduate students); (3) they were suspended or terminated from the School and University due to a violation of the Honor Code or Student Conduct Code; (4) they were academically terminated or dismissed from the School; (5) they will not be able to complete their degree within the time limit for that degree which is set during their first semester of registration.
 Prior acceptance into a program does not guarantee that a return will be appropriate, advisable, or allowable.